Updated on 2025-07-30 GMT+08:00

 You should now see that partition /dev/vdb1 is mounted on /mnt/sdc.

-• Mounts become invalid after a system reboot.
-You can configure auto mount at startup by adding information of the new partition into the /etc/fstab file.
+UUIDs are the unique character strings for identifying partitions in Linux.
+Mounts become invalid after a system reboot.
+You can configure auto mount at startup by adding information of the new partitions into the /etc/fstab file.

-• You are advised not to use device names to identify disks in the /etc/fstab file because device names are assigned dynamically and may change (for example, from /dev/vdb1 to /dev/vdb2) after a stop or start.
+• You are advised not to use device names to identify disks in the /etc/fstab file because device names are assigned dynamically and may change (for example, from /dev/vdb1 to /dev/vdb2) after a server stop or start.
 This can even prevent your server from booting up.

 • This operation will not affect the existing data on the ECS.